 Once a place is allocated the Academy offer an induction which will include a home visit.

 How to appeal if a place has been refused

-If you are not offered a Reception place at the school you have the right to appeal against the decision.
+If you are not offered a reception place at Marlborough Road Academy, you have the right to appeal against the decision.

-The law on infant class sizes states that no five, six or seven year olds should be in a class of more than 30 pupils; the circumstances where an appeal committee can uphold an appeal for these year groups are therefore limited.
+The law on infant class sizes states that no five, six or seven year old child should be in a class of more than 30 pupils; the circumstances where an appeal committee can uphold an appeal for these year groups are therefore limited.

 The Department for Education publishes a guide for parents on school admissions and appeals.
 The guide explains the school admissions and appeals processes; what parents can expect from the admissions system; how to object to unlawful arrangements and how to find further information and support.

-This Policy should be read in conjunction with the Salford publication “Choosing a school in Salford” which is available from the school; can be downloaded from www.salford.gov.uk/primary-schoolapply.htm; or can be requested by e-mail from firstname.lastname@example.org
+This Policy should be read in conjunction with the Salford publication “Choosing a school in Salford” which can be downloaded from www.salford.gov.uk/primary-schoolapply.htm; or can be requested by e-mail from firstname.lastname@example.org

 ***The school is currently consulting on reducing its published admission number from 60 pupils to 45 pupils.
 This will affect the reception intake for September 2023 and all following years.
 For children who have a place at the school in other year groups there will be no change.
 No other changes to the admission arrangements are proposed.
 The consultation runs from Friday 10 December 2021 until Friday 28 January 2022.
 If you would like to have your say on these proposals please visit www.salford.gov.uk/admissionsconsultation

 Following the recent consultation about the admission arrangements for Marlborough Road Academy in Salford, the following proposal has been formally agreed and the changes will be effective from the September 2023 reception intake: